NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

    Programatically the vector spaces will be used to construct property types.
-   The types for the vector space should aim for generality, while still containing sufficient information to ensure that a property type can only be called with vector spaces possessing the correct properties.
+   The types for the vector space should aim for generality, while still containing sufficient information to ensure that a property type can only be called with the vector spaces possessing the correct properties.
 Examples:

    - If an algorithm assumes that the provided orbitals are canonical molecular orbitals, we in general do not want to call such an algorithm